lasseufpa/ptp-dal/README.md

 algorithms could be computed in real-time by a PTP node, most likely only one of them would run at a time to discipline the node's real-time clock (RTC).

-## Python Virtual Environment
+## Python Environment

+The project requires Python 3.6 or higher.

-If using *virtualenvwrapper*, run the following:
+If using *virtualenvwrapper*, run the following to create the virtual environment:

 ```
-mkvirtualenv -r requirements.txt ptp
+mkvirtualenv -p python3.6 -r requirements.txt ptp
 ```

+> NOTE: If your Python version is higher than 3.6, substitute `python3.6` above
+> with the correct version.

 ## Unit tests